ScreenPort SDI+ USER GUIDE

-When portability is not an issue, ScreenPort SDI+ can be powered using included AC/DC power adapter.
-Moreover, power will be passed to iOS device allowing users to charge it.
-Power adapter accepts input of 100-240V, 50/60Hz, 0.55A max and produces output of 5V 3A.
+When portability is not a requirement, ScreenPort SDI+ can be powered using included AC/DC power adapter.
+Moreover, power will be passed to iOS devices allowing users to charge it.
+The power adapter accepts input of 100-240V, 50/60Hz, 0.55A max, and produces output of 5V 3A.

-The most portable powering option is to use on-board batteries.
+The most portable powering option is to use onboard batteries.
 ScreenPort SDI+ has two battery slots for Sony NP-F style batteries.
-Users can opt for original Sony NP-F970 (7.2V, 7800mAh), or compatible batteries from other brands.
-Some vendors offer NP-F batteries with lower capacity and smaller size, which may be more suitable in some cases.
+Users can opt for the original Sony NP-F970 (7.2V, 7800mAh) or compatible batteries from other brands.
+Some vendors offer NP-F batteries with lower capacity and smaller sizes, which may be more suitable in some cases.
 Please note that ScreenPort SDI+ cannot charge batteries.

 USB-C Power Bank

-More portable powering option is to use external battery or power bank.
-Compatibility requirement for power bank is 5V 3A USB-C power output.
+The more portable powering option is using an external battery or power bank.
+The compatibility requirement for the power bank is a 5V 3A USB-C power output.

-When used with computer, USB connection can be used to transfer both data and power, so no additional power source is needed for ScreenPort SDI+ operation.
+When used with a computer, you can use a USB connection to transfer data and power, so no additional power source is needed for ScreenPort SDI+ operation.

-ScreenPort SDI+ contains 3 holes at the bottom side of the device for custom mounting accessories.
+ScreenPort SDI+ contains three holes at the bottom side of the device for custom mounting accessories.
 Holes will fit 2.2mm self-tapping screws.

-Follow these steps to use ScreenPort SDI+ connected via USB cable to iOS device or Mac:
+Follow these steps to use ScreenPort SDI+ connected via USB cable to an iOS device or Mac:

 - Install ScreenPort or QTAKE Monitor application on your iOS device.

-- Connect power source to ScreenPort SDI+ device using USB-C power connector or insert charged battery into designated slot.
+- Connect a power source to the ScreenPort SDI+ device using a USB-C power connector or insert a charged battery into the designated slot.

-- Connect SDI output of the camera to SDI input of the ScreenPort SDI+ using SDI cable (status LED will turn green if the valid signal is detected).
+- Connect a camera SDI output to the SDI input of the ScreenPort SDI+ using an SDI cable (the status LED will turn green if the valid signal is detected).

-- Connect USB-C data port of the ScreenPort SDI+ to your iOS device using data cable.
+- Connect the USB-C data port of the ScreenPort SDI+ to your iOS device using a data cable.